-The Norwegian Corporate Governance Board (NCGB)
+The I he Norwegian Corporate Governance Board (NCGB)

-Intro oduction 7
+ntro oduction 7

-Changes since the last edition of the Code of Practice 10
+Char Changes to the Code of Practice since 2012

-1. Implementation and reporting on corporate governance 13
+1. Implementation and reporting on corporate governance 12

-2. Business 15
+2. Business 14

-3. Equity and dividends 16
+3. Equity and dividends 15

-4. Equal treatment of shareholders and transactions with close associates \dots 18
+4. Equal treatment of shareholders and transactions with close associates 17

-5. Freely negotiable shares 22
+5. Freely negotiable shares 21

-6. General meetings 23
+6. General meetings 22

-7. Nomination committee 27
+7. Nomination committee 26

-8. $\label{lem:composition} \textbf{Corporate assembly and board of directors: composition and independence}$ 31
+8. $\label{lem:composition} \textbf{Corporate assembly and board of directors: composition and independence}$ 30

-9. The work of the board of directors 37
+9. The work of the board of directors 36

-10. Risk management and internal control 43
+10. Risk management and internal control 42

-11. Remuneration of the board of directors 46
+11. Remuneration of the board of directors 45

-12. Remuneration of executive personnel 48
+12. Remuneration of executive personnel 47

-13. Information and communications 51
+13. Information and communications 50

-14. Take-overs 53
+14. Take-overs 52

-15. Auditor 59
+15. Auditor 58